A telescope guide for beginners: Everything you need to know

 What we mean is that this is just as important as choosing the appropriate mode of transport because in both scenarios stabilization ensures comfort.

-A delicate touch is important when it comes to cleaning telescope optics.
+A delicate touch is important when it comes to cleaning and maintaining a telescope optics.
 Dust can be removed without causing scratches by using a soft brush and breathing gently.
 It is the regular maintenance of your telescope that will guarantee that it remains performing at its best as it goes through the cosmos.

 Keeping telescopes safe from environmental hazards during storage and transportation is very important.
 Buy strong carrying bags as well as protective covers for your star-gazing partner.